phossa/phossa-config/README.md

   ];
   ```

-  Later in the program, system related configs can be retrieved as
+  Later, system related configs can be retrieved as

   ```php
   $dir = $config->get('system.tmpdir');
   ```

-  Or being used in other config files as [reference](#ref).
+  Or being used in other configs as [reference](#ref).

 - <a name="cache"></a>Caching